 - Chinese fan palm

 If the air is dry, the atrium may be a good environment for cacti and succulents.

 Indoor Atrium Garden Considerations

 Keep in mind that light level is only one consideration when deciding what plants do well in an atrium.
 Consider size, humidity, watering needs, ventilation and room temperature.
-Few plants can tolerate temperatures below 50 F. (10 C.)
+Few plants can tolerate temperatures below 50 degrees F. (10 C.).